Symptoms: Server is consuming high levels of CPU capacity – SQL is running slow

-A further option is to add CPU cores, or re-allocate cores between SQL Server and the operating system.
-It is however important to take into account the physical limitations of the server hardware, as well as the logical limitations imposed by the SQL Server version and specific licence attached by Microsoft (see the relevant details here)
+A further option is to add CPU cores or re-allocate cores between SQL Server and the operating system.
+It is, however, important to take into account the physical limitations of the server hardware, as well as the logical limitations imposed by the SQL Server version and specific license attached by Microsoft (see the relevant details here)

 Other potential solutions include removing clustered indexes for extremely large tables and using only non-clustered indexes for the table, including the Primary Key.